murdockma/agent_performance/README.md

 # Breakdown: Running the Script with Docker

-This guide provides step-by-step instructions on how to run your Python script using Docker.
+This guide provides step-by-step instructions on how to run the Python script using Docker.
 It assumes you have a Dockerfile and a `run.sh` file in your GitHub repository.

 ## **Prerequisites:**